-Elective only students will receive a demerit each time they are late to a class.
+Middle and high school students will receive a demerit each time they are late to class for blocks 2-4.
 Demerits are cumulative during the course of a semester, and if a student earns a total of four demerits (for all classes, not just one), he or she will receive an after-school detention.